usubalang/usuba/_drafts/bitslicing.md

 lang: en
 locale: en_US
 author: Darius Mercadier
 excerpt: Bitslicing was initially introduced by Biham as an implementation trick to speed of software implementations of the DES cipher.
-The basic idea of bitslicing is to represent a _n_-bit data as 1 bit is _n_ distinct registers.
+The basic idea of bitslicing is to represent a n-bit data as 1 bit is n distinct registers.
 comments: false
 ---